Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Clients in ItalyCan work both in Italy and abroadOnly abroad (with exceptions)

-Conversion to another permitYes, to any typeNo — conversion is legally impossible
+Conversion to another permitYes, to any typeNo — by law conversion is not possible

 Detailed guide on the topic